-2. Three content classes in the primary foreign language, including two literary classes and one cultural class (e.g. cinema, politics).
-The choice of particular classes requires the approval of the student’s advisors and the Program Director.
-Students will also need approval for inclusion of study abroad classes in this category;*
+2. Three content courses in the primary foreign language, including two literary classes and one cultural course (e.g. cinema, politics).
+The choice of particular classes requires the approval of the student’s primary language advisor and the Program Director.
+Students will also need approval for inclusion of study abroad classes in this category.*

-4. One course in literary theory (suggested in sophomore year);
+4. One course in literary theory (suggested for sophomore year);

-7. Senior Seminar: One seminar in literature in the student's primary or secondary language, preferably during the senior year;
+7. One senior/advanced seminar in literature in the student’s primary or secondary language;

-8. Senior Work: Students will write a 35-page (article-length) comparative essay (advised independently).
+8. Senior Work: During Fall and Winter–Term or Winter–Term and Spring, students will write a 35-page (article length) comparative essay (advised independently).
 Students are responsible to choose their advisor and the members of their committee no later than the last week of classes in the preceding term.
 To be eligible for honors students must have a departmental GPA of 3.7 and a B+ or above on their essay.

 *In the case of students whose primary language is Arabic, Chinese, Russian, or Japanese, some of these three content courses MAY be taught in English, depending on the availability of suitable courses in the language.
 Students should be aware that policies regarding acceptance of study abroad courses to satisfy requirements vary widely from department to department.